entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Huizelepis* is -.

-> - The coding of *Xichonolepis qujingensis* is -. **Xiao Yan, this Character was previously coded what?** My mistake.
+> - The coding of *Xichonolepis qujingensis* is -. **Xiao Yan, This character was previously coded what?** My mistake.
 This is not applicable.
 > - The coding of *Xichonolepis wudingensis* is -.

 > - The coding of *Songmingolepis conspicilatus* is -.
-> - The coding of *Chahuaqingolepis* is -.
+> - The coding of *Chahuaqingolepis magniporus* is -.

 4. Dorsal spongy layer in dermal bone of trunk shield: absent (0); present (1).
 > Young (1984, 1988), Character 34; Zhu (1996), Character 36; Pan *et al.* (2018), Character 36; Wang and Zhu (2018), Character 4; Liu *et al*.
 (2023), Character 4; Plax and Lukševičs (2023), Character 4; Luo *et al*.
 (2025), Character 4.